Jenkins's trans-Allegheny raid: To the railroad

 On August 22, Jenkins began his mission to attack the Baltimore and Ohio Railroad and then move to the rear of Lightburn's Union force.
-At least one historian believes that Loring knew that Jenkins would not be able to damage the railroad, but that the railroad portion of the mission was a diversionary movement that would draw attention away from Loring's front—and also draw attention away from Jenkins' principal goal of cutting off the Union route of retreat.
+At least one historian believes that Loring knew Jenkins would not be able to damage the railroad, but the railroad portion of the mission was a diversionary movement that would draw attention away from Loring's front—and also draw attention away from Jenkins's principal goal of cutting off the Union route of retreat.
 Jenkins began this mission by moving north from Salt Sulphur Springs.
-He quickly found it necessary to send one company on another mission.
+He quickly found it necessary to send one company in the opposite direction to approach the Kanawha River from the south side instead of the north.
 He also left another company behind because it did not have enough ammunition.
-The size of his mounted force was about 550 men.
+The size of his mounted force was about 550 soldiers.

-Jenkins' route began with a northern movement in the Cheat River Valley.
+Jenkins's route began with a northern movement in the Cheat River Valley.
 On August 28, Jenkins encountered six Union pickets about 15 mi south of a Union post near Beverly.
-Here he learned that the much larger force at the Union post, which blocked his path to the railroad, would be difficult to attack.
+Here he learned the much larger force at the Union post, which blocked his path to the railroad, would be difficult to attack.
 Although Jenkins was temporarily joined by 300 irregular cavalrymen commanded by Colonel John Imboden, he decided to bypass the Union fortification.
 Imboden occupied the Union soldiers while Jenkins moved west for the second part of his mission.
-Jenkins' artillery was sent back to Salt Sulphur Springs, while the remaining force struggled west on a crude bridle path across Randolph County's Rich Mountain.
+Jenkins's artillery was sent back to Salt Sulphur Springs, while the remaining force struggled west on a crude bridle path across Randolph County's Rich Mountain.

 Jenkins moves west toward Ohio

 Buckhannon

-After moving through Randolph County, Jenkins turned north on August 30 and began moving down French Creek to the community of Buckhannon, county seat of Upshur County.
+After moving through Randolph County, Jenkins turned north on August 30 and began moving down French Creek to the community of Buckhannon, the county seat of Upshur County.
 During this movement, his men were often harassed by pro-Union Home Guard.
-Arriving at Buckhannon near 3:00 pm, Jenkins approached the town with most of his men dismounted.
-Waiting for the Confederates were a light artillery company, a company of militia, and a new company of 60 regulars from the 10th Loyal Virginia Infantry Regiment) commanded by Captain Lewis M. Marsh.
+Arriving near Buckhannon close to 3:00 pm, Jenkins approached the town with all but two companies dismounted.
+Waiting for the Confederates were an untested light artillery company, a company of militia, and a new company of 60 regulars from the 10th Loyal Virginia Infantry Regiment.
 The Union companies were deployed on Water Tank Hill, causing some locals to now call this fight the "Battle of Water Tank Hill".

-After firing a round or two, the Union forces fled, and Jenkins captured the town.
+After firing a round or two, the Union forces fled and Jenkins captured the town.
 Jenkins reported casualties of four wounded.
-He also reported Union casualties of 12 to 15 killed or wounded, and 20 taken prisoner—including Marsh.
-Captain Marsh was said to have stated that the entire Union force numbered about 200.
+He also reported Union casualties of 12 to 15 killed or wounded, and 20 taken prisoner—including the Union commander Captain Marsh.
+The entire Union force was said by Marsh to number about 200.
 Using captured arms and ordnance, Jenkins was able to resupply his poorly-armed men with Enfield and Harper's Ferry rifles.
 Anything else of value was destroyed.
 At midnight, Jenkins began moving west toward Weston.